janinelurenana/banking-fraud-detection-analytics/README.md

 * Analytical modeling using a star schema
 * Interactive dashboard development using Power BI

-The final output is a **fraud monitoring dashboard** that allows analysts to identify suspicious transactions, high-risk merchants, and behavioral anomalies across accounts and regions.
+The final output is a **fraud monitoring & investigation dashboard** that allows analysts to identify suspicious transactions, high-risk merchants, and behavioral anomalies across accounts and regions.

+---
+# Security Analysis Context
+In modern financial systems, fraud detection functions similarly to security monitoring systems used in cybersecurity operations.

+Suspicious transactions are treated as security events that must be identified, prioritized, and investigated by analysts.

+This project models a simplified fraud monitoring workflow where transactions are scored for risk, classified into alert tiers, and visualized in a monitoring dashboard for investigation.

 ---